 Outdoor-rated Ethernet prevents brittleness from UV exposure.
 Shielded cables reduce interference near electrical lines.
 Routers supporting VLANs enhance security and reliability.

-Software, Monitoring, Smart Features
+Software, Monitoring, and Smart Features

 Modern platforms integrate mobile access, alerts, and intelligent detection.
 Choose systems offering intuitive apps, encrypted connections, and firmware updates.